AWARD-WINNING EXECUTIVE CHEF. CULINARY NINJA. ALL AROUND NICE GUY.

 Award-winning Executive Chef Daniel Patino brings his extensive culinary background to Salad and Go, designing a menu with a focus on unique flavor combinations that truly showcase ingredients to make salads memorable.
 Is he some kind of Salad Sorcerer?
 No. Well, kind of.
 It’s his wide range of working with all types of ingredients and restaurant settings that makes Salad and Go’s meals so delicious and craveable.

-Known for being the Executive Chef of Bourbon Steak at the 5-diamond Fairmont Scottsdale Princess Resort, Chef Patino has worked in acclaimed restaurants including Daniel in New York City, Charlie Trotter’s in Chicago, and Stars in San Francisco and Seattle.
+Known for being the Executive Chef of Bourbon Steak at the 5-diamond Fairmont Scottsdale Princess Resort, Chef Patino has worked in acclaimed restaurants including Michelin 3-starred The French Laundry in Yountville, Daniel in New York City, Charlie Trotter’s in Chicago, and Stars in San Francisco and Seattle.
 He’s received recognition by the Michelin Guide from 2007-2010 while heading the kitchen at Arcadia Modern American Steakhouse in San Jose, California, and was awarded Best Chef and Best American Restaurant by the San Jose Mercury in 2009.

 Trained at the California Culinary Academy in San Francisco, Chef Patino loves to use fresh, whole and natural ingredients in his food.
 That passion came through when he was selected by Marriott Hotel in 2010 for a cooking tour in Asia, where he led a team of thirty chefs to present California-style cuisine.